Advice for Parents/Guardians

 As well as gaining confidence, experience and a salary, your child will also gain a qualification:

-1. NVQ/Diploma in the chosen sector
+1. NVQ / Diploma in the chosen sector

-3. Functional Skills in English, Maths and ICT
+3. Functional Skills in English and Maths

 How to understand the progress of my child?